 Deadlines.
 We understand many applicants work on their applications outside of the platform.
 We strongly encourage applicants to begin completing the application online at least one week ahead of the deadline to allow enough time to enter all the responses and attachments.
 Our deadlines our firm and will not be extended to help ensure fairness for all our applicants.

 No need to anonymize elements of your proposal.
+We leave it up to participants to decide what information to include in their submissions.
 As you respond to this application, please include as much information as possible for the Evaluation Panel to score and evaluate your proposed technology.
 While the NASA TechLeap Prize team and evaluators have nondisclosure agreements in place, you may avoid including any confidential and/or sensitive information.

 Also, NASA is interested in learning about where your technology ends up.